 The standard of medical facilities in Israel is high, while facilities in the West Bank and the Gaza Strip are generally below Australian standards.
 Doctors may require up-front payment before commencing treatment and costs can be expensive.
 In the event of a serious illness or accident in the West Bank or the Gaza Strip, medical evacuation to a destination with appropriate facilities would be necessary.
 Costs for a medical evacuation could be considerable.

 Water-borne, food-borne and other infectious diseases can occur (including West Nile fever, brucellosis, leptospirosis and leishmaniasis) with more serious outbreaks occurring from time to time.

-In rural areas, it is recommended that all drinking water be boiled or that you drink bottled water.
+In rural areas, boil all drinking water or drink bottled water.